dhis2/dhis2-docs/src/commonmark/en/content/implementation/installation.md

 value will improve performance on write-heavy systems since potentially many write operations can be executed within a single flush to disk.

+	random_page_cost = 1.1

+*SSD only.* Sets the query planner's estimate of the cost of a non-sequentially-fetched disk page.
+A low value will cause the system to prefer index scans over sequential scans.
+A low value makes sense for databases running on SSDs or being heavily cached in memory.
+The default value is 4.0 which is reasonable for traditional disks.

 Restart PostgreSQL by invoking `sudo /etc/init.d/postgresql restart`

 ### Database configuration